halderavik/mr_with_ai/README.md

     - Interactive visualizations
     - Detailed insights and recommendations
   - More analyses coming soon...
+  - Van Westendorp Price Sensitivity Analysis
+    - Point of Marginal Cheapness (PMC)
+    - Point of Marginal Expensiveness (PME)
+    - Optimal Price Point (OPP)
+    - Price sensitivity curves
+    - Interactive visualizations
+    - Detailed insights and recommendations
+    - **Conversational variable mapping confirmation:**
+      - The backend proposes a variable mapping for required analysis variables (e.g., too_cheap, bargain, getting_expensive, too_expensive).
+      - The user must confirm or edit the mapping via chat before analysis runs.
+      - The AgentController and MCPs robustly handle this flow, ensuring the analysis only runs after confirmation.
+      - Users can confirm with 'yes'/'confirm' or provide a new mapping in natural language.
+  - More analyses coming soon...

 - **Modern UI**
   - Clean, responsive design